jp-diegidio/STUDY.Physics.SpecialRelativity/InertialFrames/Docs/sr.inertial.md

-corresponding coordinates in frame B.  In fact, this is only to double-check the mathematical correctness of our previous derivations, the expected resulting diagram being perfectly symmetrical to the one found for frame B, so we could more efficiently obtain the coordinates (and indeed we do, in code!) by just swapping the roles of (particles) B and A and inverting the sign of the space coordinates in all places.
+corresponding coordinates in frame B.  In fact, this is only to double-check the mathematical correctness of our previous derivations, the expected resulting diagram being perfectly symmetrical to the one found for frame B, so we could more efficiently obtain the coordinates in this frame (indeed we do, in code!) by just swapping the roles of (particles) B and A and inverting the sign of the space coordinates (and velocities) in all places.

 ### Particle A'